mahmudft/premier-/README.md

 - http://localhost:8000

+For Tests
+- php artisan test

 Extras--

 If you want to change frontend

-first install frontend dependencies npm install
+first install frontend dependencies
+- npm install

 Do Changes in
-resources/js/components
+- resources/js/components

 Build the solution

-npm run build
+- npm run build